 What “Grace Filled, Spirit Led” means

-- Encounter and connect people with Jesus Christ through ministry of Word and Sacrament.
+- Encounter and connect people with Jesus Christ through the ministry of Word and Sacrament.

 - Empower all people to share the Gospel.

 - Connect people to groups where they can use their gifts and find support in following Jesus.

 - Celebrate Christ’s love while respecting our differences.